Serving Motueka a homecoming for RISE Clinician

 “It’s about remembering who they are – their core values and connecting with that.”

-Michelle has an interest in systems theories and says the relationship a client has with their clinician is critical in helping people, especially those who have experienced trauma or had a negative experience with a government or NGO before, make change.
-Ensuring clients have a positive when they come to RISE is therefore a vital part of her work.
+Michelle has an interest in systems theory and says the relationship a client has with their clinician is critical in helping people make changes, especially those who have experienced trauma or had a negative experience with a government or NGO.
+Ensuring clients have a positive experience when they come to RISE is therefore a vital part of her work.

 “It’s really inspiring working with people and just seeing them have those light-bulb moments.
 For me as a clinician that’s kind of what it is all about.”